10/15/2024 • 6 min read

 4. Space Shift

-Offering variety and choice in unassigned Social Spaces to support a range of group activities
+Offering variety and choice in unassigned group and ancillary spaces to support a range of activities

 Spaces & Features: